wistia/wistia-open-docs/_posts/google-analytics.md

 {% post_image hashed_id: '31f49a31653f2f827e57e1de9f1c7325e1f9d05b', width: 730, class: 'float_right' %}

 In here, you'll see a list of the events available to you, which are the things that we push using the stuff we covered earlier.
 There are some defaults included, but here's where your custom events would also appear if you configured any.
+The default events are: played, 25% watched, 50% watched, 75% watched, 100% watched, and conversion.

 {% post_image hashed_id: 'a1699c22a42332d8bcf09555a19b3febf0e9f3db', width: 730, class: 'float_right' %}